Nancypatel1103/ComplianceClient/on-premise-server/On-Premise-Server.md

    docker login
    ```
 8. After the login is successful, **login succeeded** will be written there.
-9. Next, create a **Deploy Folder** Create a **db-file** inside the deploy folder.
-10. Additionally you need to set up a db folder for storing data in the local machine. you should create a "Deploy" folder as a parent and then create a **db-files** folder inside the **Deploy** folder.

     ```
     docker-compose up --build -d
     ```
-11. Wait for some time after entering the command.
+9. Wait for some time after entering the command.
 It will pull the server image from the repository.
-12. Then give the command to check if the server is running correctly or not
+10. Then give the command to check if the server is running correctly or not
     ```
     docker ps
     ```
-14. Then check whether **https//localhost:3000** is working or not and can log in from the **On-Premise-Server** if you want to log in with the default user and password then change in the file and use the password username by giving the `docker login` command have to do.
+11. Then check whether **https//localhost:3000** is working or not and can log in from the **On-Premise-Server** if you want to log in with the default user and password then change in the file and use the password username by giving the `docker login` command have to do.
 The default organization and user given in the env file is used for it ie
     **1. OrganizationName
     2. OrganizationAddress